Cloud vending software for smart machines, retrofits, and mixed fleets.

 Machine selection depends on environment, public access, climate, security assumptions, and the volume of dispensing expected.
 Placement should support visibility and access without undermining safety or administrative oversight.

-That is why machine selection belongs after programme design but before launch planning.
+That is why machine selection belongs after deployment design but before launch planning.

 • Indoor vs semi-public placement